mikusaq/grub-n-grow/README.md

    - `3` -> basil seed
 3. With `n` key go to next day.
 4. Harvest crops with clicking on them, then the number of harvested crops will be printed to console.

+## Bugs
+- when you click on two mulch - you can seed two plants at once